 Warning: I like to experiment, so I tried out several new ideas when first designed this raccoon.
 Watch over my shoulder in the videos to see which experiments worked, and which ones didn’t.

 Because of those experiments, be sure to read the pattern and watch the videos before you begin.

 You’ll transfer the pattern onto cardboard and then cut it out.
 The pattern pieces are put together to create the armature, and then you fill out the rounded shapes with crumpled paper and masking tape.
 And finally, you’ll cover your raccoon sculpture with paper mache.

 This raccoon has been a big favorite of my readers, and many people have already used the pattern and video instructions to make paper mache raccoons of their own.
-Those intelligent eyes, and almost-human hands are just so adorable – even when he’s stealing corn from the garden!

 To make your raccoon you’ll need: